dyedgreen/deno-sqlite/README.md

-# JavaScript SQLite Interface
+# JavaScript SQLite Module

-This is a wrapper for SQLite for JavaScript.
+This is an SQLite module for JavaScript.
 The wrapper is targeted at [Deno](https://deno.land) and uses a version of SQLite3 compiled to WebAssembly (WASM).

+This is still in an early stage of development.
+If you use this in a project, please report any issues you encounter, as well any other feedback by opening an issue.

 ## Caveats

 This is still a work in progress.
 While the API will probably remain mostly stable, there are currently no guarantees.

-This also still needs unit tests, better documentation, and a re-write in TypeScript.
+## TODO

+- [x] Initial API draft
+- [x] Tests
+- [ ] Support BLOBs
+- [ ] The WASM context seems to prevent Deno from exiting when an error is thrown
+- [ ] More tests (high-load, edge-cases, issues as they arise)
+- [ ] Documentation (there are in-file comments)
+- [ ] Rewrite internals to use TypeScript
+- [ ] Benchmarks

 ## API Documentation
 The API is simplicity itself: